JustinW80/doorstop/docs/reference/item.md

 header: |
     Gradual Temperature Drop Test
 text: |
-    Lower the external air temperature gradually from 0 to -15 degress Celsius over a period of 30 minutes.
+    Lower the external air temperature gradually from 0 to -15 degrees Celsius over a period of 30 minutes.
     Ensure the system performs a safe shutdown when -15 degrees Celsius is reached.
 ```